Vipulcoder666/Predictive-Maintenance/README.md

 * Vibration
 * Humidity

-This helps in:
-✔ Reducing sudden failures
-✔ Saving cost
-✔ Improving efficiency
+It demonstrates how machine learning models can be trained and deployed using a REST API.

 ---

-# 🧠 Basic Idea (Simple Understanding)

-We are teaching a computer:

-👉 “If temperature is high OR usage is high OR voltage is unstable → maintenance required”

-This learning is done using a Machine Learning model.
+##  Objective

+To build a system that can:

+* Predict maintenance needs before failure
+* Simulate real-world sensor-based decision making
+* Provide real-time predictions via API

 ---

-# 🔄 Complete Flow of the Project

-Step-by-step:
+##  How It Works

-1. We **create data** (simulate sensor data)
+1. Synthetic sensor data is generated
-2. We **train a model** on that data
+2. A machine learning model is trained on this data
-3. Model learns patterns
+3. The trained model learns patterns
-4. We build a **Flask API**
-5. User (Postman / app) sends data
-6. Model predicts → Maintenance Required or Not
+4. A Flask API is created
+5. Input data is sent to the API
+6. The model returns a prediction

 ---

-# 📁 Project Structure (Very Important)
+##  Project Structure

 predictive-maintenance/
 │
-├── data.py → creates dataset
+├── data.py              → Generates dataset
-├── train_model.py → trains ML model
+├── train_model.py       → Trains ML model
-├── visualize.py → shows graph
+├── visualize.py         → Data visualization
-├── predict.py → manual prediction
+├── predict.py           → Manual prediction
 ├── app.py               → Flask API
-├── data.csv → generated dataset
+├── data.csv             → Generated dataset
-├── model.pkl → trained model
+├── model.pkl            → Trained model
 └── README.md

 ---

-# 📂 File-by-File Explanation

----

-## 🟢 1. data.py

-👉 This file creates dataset

-What it does:

-* Generates random values (like sensors)
-* Creates a condition for maintenance

-Example logic:

-* High temperature
-* High usage
-* Voltage issue

-👉 Output: `data.csv`

----

-## 🟡 2. train_model.py

-👉 This file trains the model

-What it does:

-* Loads dataset
-* Splits into training & testing
-* Trains Random Forest model
-* Calculates accuracy
-* Saves model

-👉 Output: `model.pkl`

----

-## 🔵 3. visualize.py

-👉 This is for graphs

-What it does:

-* Shows temperature distribution
-* Helps understand data

-👉 Used for:
-✔ Analysis
-✔ Resume value

----

-## 🟣 4. predict.py

-👉 Manual prediction (without API)

-What it does:

-* Takes input from keyboard
-* Sends to model
-* Shows result

-👉 Only for understanding (not real system)

----

-## 🔴 5. app.py (MOST IMPORTANT)

-👉 This is Flask API

-What it does:

-* Loads trained model
-* Creates server
-* Accepts input (JSON)
-* Returns prediction

-👉 This makes project **real-world ready**

----

-# ⚙️ Installation
+##  Installation

 Install required libraries: